efabless/EF_PSRAM_CTRL/README.md

 # EF_PSRAM_CTRL

+A Controller for Quad I/O SPI PSRAM
   Pseudostatic RAM (PSRAM) is DRAM combined with a self-refresh circuit.
   It appears externally as slower SRAM, albeit with a density/cost advantage over true SRAM, and without the access complexity of DRAM.
   The controller was designed after:
 - https://www.issi.com/WW/pdf/66-67WVS4M8ALL-BLL.pdf and
 - https://www.microchip.com/en-us/parametric-search/514